MountainLabz/bgm/README.md

 # binary-greedy-meshing
-Originally a port of [Binary Greedy Meshing v2](https://github.com/cgerikj/binary-greedy-meshing) to Rust, with additional improvements such as support for transparent blocks.
+This is a modification of "Originally a port of [Binary Greedy Meshing v2](https://github.com/cgerikj/binary-greedy-meshing) to Rust, with additional improvements such as support for transparent blocks." by Inspirateur.

 ## How to use
-This crate is used in the Bevy voxel game [Riverbed](https://github.com/Inspirateur/riverbed), you can check out the code for usage examples.
+It works like the original, except it outputs quads as two u32s specifically for vertex pulling.

 ### Minimal example
 ```rust